Zyphyy/computing-work-1/README.md

 - A quiz app, which I didn't manage to complete
 - Fooling around with some AI stuff, like CV, NLP. and multiple other databases
 - A discord bot, with only 3 commands, called "Foopus Bot"
+- A micro:bit program that ensures that you practice 1-meter social distancing